ShreyBiswas/GreyLiteratureClassifier/README.md

 ### Development with VSCode

-1. First, launch a terminal inside the Docker container with `docker compose run --rm --build GreyLiteratureClassifier` as before.  \
+1. First, launch a terminal inside the Docker container with `docker compose run --rm --build GreyLiteratureClassifier` as before.

 2. Then, open VSCode.
 Use the Command Palette to run the command `Dev Containers: Attach to Running Container...`, and select `greyliteratureclassifier-GreyLiteratureClassifier-run-xxxxxx`, where xxxxxx is some unique ID associated with this instance.  \
+Note - if you want to link to a specific container in the terminal, the terminal's image ID will be something like *root@9f9fba2accaf*.
+In the 'Attach to Running Container' list, the available image IDs will be listed on the right side in grey - find the corresponding one.

 3. When the new VSCode window opens, you should be deposited into the GreyLiteratureClassifier folder.
 If not, and instead a window opens to select the working folder, navigate up one level from `root` and manually select `/GreyLiteratureClassifier/`.

 4. Now, you can edit files in VSCode, and run them in the terminal with changes instantly reflected (i.e no need to restart the Docker container).
-The terminal is already in the correct folder, so you can run `sh workflow.sh` or `python preprocess.py ...` as usual.  \
+The terminal is already in the correct folder, so you can run `sh workflow.sh` or `python preprocess.py ...` as usual.

 5. When you're done, as before, close the terminal and VSCode window, and run `exit` in the Docker terminal to shut down the container.